tiyafrancy/sql-challenge/README.md

 We used the csv files to create the tables, and based on their needs, we have set primary key, composite key and foreign keys on each tables.
 EmployeeSQL_tables.sql contains the detailed code we used to create tables.
 We can access this script inside the EmployeeSQL folder.

+## Data Analysis

+We can run each query listed inside the script, 'EmployeeSQL_queries.sql' to get the desired results.
+We can find this file inside the EmployeeSQL folder.

+# Acknowledgement

+I have done this challenge with the help of my Instructor and some internet searches.